viewi/docs/ui/04_dataTable/02_definingColumns.md

 You can also use another component as a template for the column.

+The benefit of this is that you can define the template once, and use it for multiple tables.

+Like dates, boolean checkmark, etc.

 Pass it as a third argument, for example:

 ```php